Tapalpa Jalisco: The Ultimate Bucket List for 2023

 What is Los Frailes Natural Park like?

-Another place of genuine interest worth visiting in Tapalpa Jalisco is this park, located about 9 km north of the town.
+Another place of genuine interest in Tapalpa Jalisco is this park about 9 km north of the town.

 The rock formations that give the site its name resemble monks in an attitude of recollection as if they were praying.

-They are located on the highest hill in the vicinity of Tapalpa, making them a natural viewpoint with excellent panoramic views to take pictures and enjoy the scenery.
+They are located on the highest hill near Tapalpa, making them a natural viewpoint with excellent panoramic views to take pictures and enjoy the scenery.